fabiolimace/btrfs-subvol/README.md

 ### Description

-Subvol is a simple tool to use btrfs subvolumes and snapshots.
+Subvol is a simple tool for btrfs subvolumes and snapshots.

 ### How to use